riggsd/zcant/README.md

   blue line.
 (Default is 17.5kHz, which will mask the occurance of some low-frequency North American bats.)

 * Use `CMD+s` to save an Anabat-format file, or `CMD-p` to "print" a screenshot image in .PNG format.
+  The saved Anabat-format files will be in a sub-folder named "_ZCANT_Converted".

+* Delete a .WAV file with the `DELETE` key.
+Delete just the converted zero-cross file (but not the .WAV itself) with `SHIFT+DELETE`.
+Files are never truly deleted, they're moved into a sub-folder named "Deleted Files".

 ## Credits